btorressz/PredictionMarketBot/README.md

 ## Overview

 The Prediction Market Bot is a sophisticated smart contract system designed to participate in prediction markets based on predefined strategies and external data inputs.
 The system is modular, comprising several contracts to ensure maintainability, scalability, and security.
+This project was made in Remix IDE

 ## Contracts